syrine-bouhoula/Smart-temperature-monitoring/README.md

    - InfluxDB v2.4.0 is accessible on the default port `8086`.

 2. **Access Grafana**
    - Grafana v9.2.0 is accessible on the default port `3000`.
    - Log in to Grafana to create or import dashboards for viewing temperature and speedtest metrics.

-3. **Speedtest Cron Job**
-   - The cron job automatically runs `speedtest.py` at the interval set by the `CRON` parameter.
-   - Speedtest results are stored in InfluxDB for visualization in Grafana.

-4. **Sensor Data Collection**
+3. **Sensor Data Collection & LCD Display**
-   - Python scripts use the installed libraries to collect indoor and outdoor temperature data.
+   - Python scripts use the DHT11 to read indoor/outdoor temperature data.
+   - Temperature readings are displayed on the **LCD screen** in real time.
-   - These readings are sent to InfluxDB at regular intervals (as configured in the Ansible playbook).
+   - Data is also sent to InfluxDB at regular intervals (as configured in the Ansible playbook).

 ---
 ## Customization Parameters

 You can override the defaults when running `make`:
 ```bash
 make HOST='my-pi.local' SSH_USER='myuser' SSH_KEY='/path/to/my_key' CRON='0 * * * *'